 I’m pretty sure there were a couple bottles of something or other in there that were certified antiques, pre-dating the Nixon administration.
 And that ground allspice?
 I think the sell-by date was 50 A.D.

-As I researched to get to the bottom of this question, I found a reference to an unsupported rule of thumb out there for spices that says we should use or toss after six-months.
-Seems a bit short to me.
+As I researched to get to the bottom of this question, I found a reference to an unsupported rule of thumb floating around out there that says we should use or toss herbs and spices after six-months.
+What?!
+That seems a bit short to me.
 I sure can’t afford to purge my spice drawer twice a year, which prompted me to check further with more reliable resources.

 The folks at McCormick, who put a “best by” date on products offer these more-generous-than-every-six-months guidelines:

 - Ground spices (nutmeg, cinnamon, turmeric): 2 to 3 years